MathematicusLucian/draught-cli/README.md

 # draught-cli
 A Visual Studio Console Application to draw shapes in the terminal (CLI).
+Supports various drawing primitives (widgets) such as Rectangle, Square, Ellipse, Circle, and Textbox.

 ## Run App
 ``dotnet run``